Best M-Lok Bipods: Take Aim with Confidence

 Bipod Legs & Feet

 The surfaces you plan to shoot from will help determine which bipod feet will work best for you.
-There are functional feet designed with hard plastic for situations where there is plenty of traction – like grass or dirt, staggered soft rubber feet for additional friction on slick surfaces, and even aggressive spike feet that can firmly plant your bipod in the ground and increase the stability as you push forward with the rifle to gain purchase.
+There are functional feet designed with hard plastic for situations where there is plenty of traction – like grass or dirt, you may also use staggered soft rubber feet for additional friction on slick surfaces, and even aggressive spike feet that can firmly plant your bipod in the ground and increase the stability as you push forward with the rifle to gain purchase.

 When to change from rubberized feet another option is up to you, but having replaceable feet at your disposal option can turn a good bipod into an excellent bipod.

 Knurling or control/friction material on surfaces like legs and adjustment knobs will help mitigate the loss of feel when wearing gloves or when the weather turns against you and you’re deploying a wet bipod in the field.
+You also wan to look for legs that snap down and lock firmly into place, eliminating slop and wiggle from the unit.

 Understanding the number of adjustment marks you prefer on the bipod’s foldable arms is crucial when ½ inch could mean the difference between making a clean shot or not.
 When bipod legs extend, they rest in one of a number of lock heights nested in the bipod’s notched legs.
 These adjustable length legs are crucial for ensuring you have an optimal, stable position.